-Then, open the ”wp-content” directory where your themes, and plugins are located, as the below screenshot example.
+Then, open the ”wp-content” directory where your themes and plugins are located, as the below screenshot example.

 Next, select ”themes”, or ”plugins” depending on your exact problem to open the parent folder.

-Now, let’s suggest that a new uploaded theme that caused the problem.
+Now, let’s suggest that a newly uploaded theme that caused the problem.
 So, we will select it to rename, you can rename that folder as you want.
 We need another name to make WordPress ignoring it as a theme and as a result, it becomes deactivated.
 It’s better to add “off” or “deactivated” at the end to make things simple for you to remember later.

 Then, rename your theme and click the “Rename” button.